-SSPCR0 is the control register 0 and contains four different bit fields, which transmit and receive bit rate of the SSP.
+SSPCR0 is the control register 0 and contains four different bit fields, which control various functions within the SSP.

+SCR: Serial clock rate.
+The value SCR is used to generate the transmit and receive bit rate of the SSP.
 SCR is a value from 0 to 255.
 This provides the secondary divide of (1+SCR) after a pre divide of CPSDVSR (ranging from 2 to only).